robotframework/robotframework/doc/releasenotes/rf-6.1rc1.rst

 test/task data to JSON and back (`#3902`_).
 This functionality has three main use cases:

-- Transferring suites between processes and machines.
+- Transferring data between processes and machines.
 A suite can be converted to JSON in one machine and recreated somewhere else.
-- Possibility to save a suite, possible a nested suite, constructed from data on the file system into a single file that is faster to parse.
+- Saving a suite constructed from normal Robot Framework data into a single JSON file that is faster to parse.
 - Alternative data format for external tools generating tests or tasks.

 This feature is designed more for tool developers than for regular Robot Framework